A Closer Look at the Rasmussen University – Romeoville/Joliet Campus

 School of Health Sciences

-- Medical Assisting Diploma; Rasmussen College’s Medical Assisting Diploma program at the Romeoville/Joliet campus is accredited by the Accrediting Bureau of Health Education Schools (ABHES).1
+- Medical Assisting Diploma: The Medical Assisting Diploma program at the Romeoville/Joliet campus in Illinois is accredited by the Accrediting Bureau of Health Education Schools (ABHES).1

-- Surgical Technologist Associate’s; Rasmussen College’s Surgical Technologist Associate’s degree program at the Romeoville/Joliet campus is accredited by the Commission on Accreditation of Allied Health Education Programs (CAAHEP) on the recommendation of the Accreditation Review Council on Education in Surgical Technology and Surgical Assisting (ARC/STSA).
-2
+- Surgical Technologist Associate’s: The Surgical Technologist AAS program at the Romeoville/Joliet campus is accredited by the Commission on Accreditation of Allied Health Education Programs (CAAHEP) on the recommendation of the Accreditation Review Council on Education in Surgical Technology and Surgical Assisting (ARC/STSA).2

 School of Nursing